New Jersey man becomes latest American tourist to die at a Dominican Republic resort

 Breaking News Emails

-An Avenel, New Jersey, man died last week while staying at a resort in the Dominican Republic, becoming at least the ninth other American tourist to die under mysterious circumstances while visiting the small Caribbean country.
+A New Jersey man died last week while staying at a resort in the Dominican Republic, becoming at least the ninth American tourist to die under mysterious circumstances in the last year while visiting the small Caribbean country.

+Jason Allen said he doesn't know who is to blame for his brother's death but wants it investigated.

+"I'd rather not guess because you will drive yourself crazy with that, but I do think something is off, and I think it needs to be investigated no matter how much money or how much time it is," he said.

-A representative for the Terra Linda Resort was not immediately available for comment to NBC News.
+A representative for the Terra Linda Resort was not immediately available for comment.

-A number of other families reported stories of their relatives mysteriously dying while staying at resorts in the Dominican Republic.
+A number of other families have also reported stories of their relatives mysteriously dying while staying at resorts in the Dominican Republic.

-Leyla Cox, 53, an MRI technician from Staten Island, was staying at the Excellence resort in Punta Cana when she died on June 11, just a day after her birthday, according to her son.
-Will Cox said he still does not know his mother's cause of death and has not had the chance to mourn properly as her remains still haven't been returned home.
+Leyla Cox, 53, an MRI technician from the New York City borough of Staten Island, was staying at the Excellence resort in Punta Cana when she died June 11, just a day after her birthday, according to her son.
+Will Cox said he still does not know his mother's cause of death and has not had the chance to mourn properly as her remains haven't been returned home.

-He also told NBC News that a representative for the U.S. Embassy said a toxicology test would not be conducted on his mother's body due to broken machines.
+According to him, a representative for the U.S. Embassy said a toxicology test would not be conducted on his mother's body because the machines were broken.

 Robert Bell Wallace, 67, died while staying at the Hard Rock Hotel and Casino in Punta Cana on April 12.
 Wallace's family asked for privacy and has not confirmed the circumstances of his death to NBC News.